wevanjohnson/2023_11_R_tutorial/README.md

 * Lecture times and (virtual) location:
     + Class will occur Mondays at 9pm-1am Mountain Daylight Time (9:30am IST, ) at the following link: TBD
     + Lecture recordings will be posted here on the GitHub page in case you miss one!
-* Communication: if you have questions or concerns, please email me: [w.evan.johnson@rutgers.edu]<w.evan.johnson@rutgers.edu>
+* Communication: if you have questions or concerns, please email me: <w.evan.johnson@rutgers.edu>
 * GitHub materials for the course:
     + All materials for this course will be posted on the course GitHub page: https://github.com/wevanjohnson/2023_11_R_tutorial
     + You obviously have this since you are here!